alan-mroczek/ai-cli-help/README.md

 This file is a free-form cheat-sheet for the LLM.
 There’s **no rigid schema**—the model simply reads the text and tries to imitate or reuse whatever it finds—so write it in whatever style feels natural.

+### `.aih_context.sh`

+This optional script allows you to add custom context gathering commands.
+- An empty executable script is created during installation
+- Copy commands from `.aih_context.example.sh` or write your own
+- The script is executed each time you run `aih --context`
+- Output from each command will be included in the LLM prompt
+- Perfect for adding project-specific context or system information
+- Empty scripts are safely ignored and won't affect the context

 ---

 ## 📂 Project Layout